10 Must-Dos in The Catlins

 9. Jack’s Blowhole

 Some 200m from the sea is this immense blowhole dropping 55m deep!
 Seeing the scale of this eroded rock formation is impressive any day, but if you visit on a high swell day, then you’re likely to hear the explosive noises of waves crashing through the tunnel and into the blowhole.
-The awesome coastal views along this 1-hour return walk is just a bonus!
+The awesome coastal views along this 1-hour return walk are just a bonus!

 Location: 10km from Owaka, turn off the main road into Pounawea Road and follow for 850m to the turn into Hinahina Road.
 Follow Hinahina Road for 6km then follow Jacks Bay Road.